cp-algorithms/cp-algorithms/src/graph/finding-cycle.md

 }
 ```

 Here is an implementation for undirected graph.
-Note that in the undirected version, if a vertex is ever colored black, then it will never be visited again by the algorithm.
+Note that in the undirected version, if a vertex is ever colored black, then it will never be visited again by the DFS.
 This is because the connected component containing v (after removing the edge between v and its parent) must be a tree if the DFS has completed processing v.
 So we don't even need to distinguish between gray and black states.
 Thus we can turn the char vector `color` into a boolean vector `visited`.

 ```cpp
 int n;